kld-anouar/courses/HPC/COURSES/Chapter-02.md

 **Example on a 4-node cluster (each with 8 cores):**
 You would run 4 MPI processes (one per node).
 Each of those 4 processes would then create 8 OpenMP threads to take full advantage of the cores on its node.

-### **Key Takeaways for This Chapter**

-1.  **First, think about the Strategy:** Is your problem better suited for a task-based (assembly line) or data-based (strength in numbers) approach?
-2.  **Let the Hardware Guide You:** Your computer's architecture is the biggest factor.
-Distributed memory (clusters) requires MPI.
-Shared memory (a single multi-core machine) lets you use OpenMP or PThreads.
-3.  **Start Simple:** OpenMP is the easiest way to get a speedup on a multi-core machine.
-4.  **Master Communication:** For large-scale problems, MPI is essential, but you must be careful to avoid deadlocks.
-5.  **Combine for Power:** Hybrid MPI + OpenMP is the standard for high-performance computing today.